Label search intent training

 Another way to label our resources would be by clicking on the option represented by three vertical dots in the last column.
 Here, we will see a dropdown menu of options among which is Classify.

-By clicking on Classify, we can view the resource with additional information, including its paragraphs.
+By clicking on Classify, we can view the resource with additional information, including its text blocks.
 Here we can switch between different views.
 Furthermore, if we navigate to Resource at the top left we can also tag the resource from there.
 In this particular case, we have selected a resource that we had previously labeled, so a label already appears.

 Train our own model